Question from Marla: I recently had a falling out with one of my longtime Facebook friends.

 I’m afraid it’s going to cause me to lose a lot of my other friends too.

 Rick’s answer: I’m very sorry this happened to you, Marla.
-I sincerely hope you and your former friend can find some way to make amends.
+I sincerely hope you and your former friend can find some way to regain your friendship.